Rails-18xx/Rails/src/main/resources/readme.txt

-Rails 2.0 Alpha 6 release:
+Rails 2.0 Alpha 7 release:

-This release fixes all remaining bugs that caused 18xx test games to fail.
+- New Tile laying UI nearly 100% complete.
+- Combined Tile and Token laying possible.
+- Token laying UI needs some more work.

+- Integrate current development of 1837 (see separate mail by Martin Brumm)
+- First integration of initial development for 1862 (by Michael Alexander)

+Remarks:
-All test games run, except that for 1880.
+- All automatic test games run.

-Also fixes bug that prevent reloading saved game files.

-Remark:
-Most bugs from previous 2.0 Alpha releases are still open.
+- Most reported bugs from previous 2.0 Alpha releases are still open.